bvndls/router-api/README.md

 1. Obtain your Remna API base URL
 2. Generate an API token with appropriate permissions
 3. Configure the default tag, status, and inbound settings

+### Tailscale Setup

+1. Configure the Tailscale server URL for availability checking
+2. Configure the Tailscale auth key for device authentication
+3. The API will perform a ping-like connectivity test to ensure server availability
+4. Returns a complete Tailscale command that can be used directly with `tailscale up`

 ## Usage